ClayJay3/RoveSoPickNPlace/README.md

   - `dotnet ef migrations add InitialDB`: Adds a new migration to create the initial database schema.
   - `dotnet ef database update`: Applies pending migrations to the database.

-For more info about the API, view the README.md in the Kroft.Api folder.
+For more info about the API, view the README.md in the RoveSoPickNPlace.Api folder.

-### Kroft.Models
+### RoveSoPickNPlace.Models

 This project is a class library that contains all the object models used throughout the application.
 These models represent the entities in the database and are shared across the API and web application.